Qwyp/IT-Security-Week-3/Exercise 4 Web Security in Practise/README.md

 # About
-Development of a small web-application, written in PHP, JavaScript and HTML, CSS and Python which is vulnerable to Cross Site Scripting and SQL Injection.
+Development of a small web-application, written in PHP, JavaScript, HTML, CSS and Python which is vulnerable to Cross Site Scripting and SQL Injection.

 **commands to run before execution:** <br>